Behavior Analysts ~ our Professional Team of Experts

 problems, IEP goal selection and measurement, and a variety

-of conceptual issues as they relate to conducting behavior
+of conceptual issues as they relate to conducting behavior analysis in applied settings.

 Dr. Winston has worked in a variety of settings including private homes, group homes, large institutions, secured facilities, schools and day-treatment programs.
 He is an experienced expert witness and frequently consults with attorneys, parents and advocates of persons with disabilities.
 He currently spends at least one day a week as the Behavior Analysis Consultant for Palm Beach County Schools, which is the 11th largest school district in the nation.
 He sees children in special education classrooms throughout Palm Beach County’s 184 Schools.
 Like other PCMA professional staff Dr. Winston is an accomplished Martial Artist, giving him a thorough understanding of body mechanics and movement.
 He has worked “hands on” with a variety of individuals with severe aggression and self-injury and has worked side by side with direct care staff in a variety of settings.